 At this point, it’s probably a good idea to wash the towel as well as your clothing, which may have also come into contact with urushiol.
 You just to make sure you’re not spreading the irritant around.

 Monitor your dog over several days to make sure the itchiness is subsiding.
-If it doesn’t, ask your veterinarian about giving your dog Benadryl or another antihistamine product.
+If it doesn’t, ask your veterinarian about other options.

 Can Dogs Get Poison Ivy?
 Yes, But You Can Minimize the Risk